Sup3Legacy/arlustre/docs/report/report.md

 Thanks to that implementation, we can have an accurate time-based measurement over a long period, possibly extending over multiple period of the Lustre program whithout any compromise over all the other nodes, essentially implementing an asynchronous pulse measurment.

 After some tests, it seems that it is in fact working, as I get very reasonable data from the range sensor through this method.

+# Possible extensions

+## Lustre-space operators

+A possible extension to my work would be to move some of the logic that currently sits inside the Zig runtime into Lustre, e.g. the logic behind `time_pulse`.
+It contains a state machine that could be implemented directly in Lustre, using some `merge` and `when` constructions.

+## Implement array-based operations

+The specificity of Heptagon versus stock Lustre is that it adds a whole lot around arrays of values. `Arlustre` *does not* support them, be it in the codegen backend or in the Zig runtime, and this for several reasons :

+- Time.
+Simply time, as I had a lot to do with the core functionnalities of `Arlustre`
+- Usecase.
+I did play around a bit with my testbench but did not really feel the need for array-based opetations myself (Not saying they're useless of cours, simply that my proof-of-concept examples are simple enough to not use large amount of values)
+- Memory and compute time.
+It seems to me that these operations are implemented using some sort of dynamic memory alocation, which is not a typical usecase of the Arduino platform, with it's very very limited memory capacity.
+I could totally add a small allocator (Zig does provide a very handy and practical way of defining custom memory allocators), but this would not be very idiomatic of the Arduino platform.
+The allcoator would also consume some compute time, which we do not have so much of :).

+## Improve the Zig codegen

+As Heptagon's Zig backend is very primitive and "copied over" from the C one, the code is, as said, not idiomatic and would benefit from a rewrite.